roycdaviesuoa/svelte-fomantic-ui/README.md

 # Svelte Fomantic UI Wrapper

-### This is very much a work in progress, and is not suitable yet for using in any project as fundamental changes will occur...
+### This is now at late Beta stage.
+The code is proving robust according to the testing done so far.
-### If you are interested in the project, feel free to download, assess, and give me frank feedback...
+### Feel free to use cautiously in projects, and please give feedback.
-### Latest update (16th of May, 2023): Still more to test before RC1...
-Getting there, but slowly.
-Currently working through Dropdown examples.
+### Latest update (31st of May, 2023): We're almost there...
+Just the Forms element to test out now.
+And Search.

 ---
 A simple Svelte wrapper for Fomantic UI.
 This is a very shallow and light layer on top of the standard fomantic UI as found at https://fomantic-ui.com.